sarahnp7/aws-intro/labs/05-pager-duty.md

 **Leave other fields default on step 3.** Also, leave screen 4 (storage) with default settings.

-On the step 5: Security Groups Add have *at the very least* these protocols and ports open:
+On the 5th step, Security Groups Add, have *at the very least* these protocols and ports open:

 * HTTP 80
 * HTTPS 443